Hydrogen peroxide

 Hydrogen peroxide has also been used as a flour bleaching agent and a tooth and bone whitening agent.

-Production of organic peroxy compounds edit
+Production of organic peroxy compounds

 It is used in the production of various organic peroxides with dibenzoyl peroxide being a high volume example.[61]
 Peroxy acids, such as peracetic acid and meta-chloroperoxybenzoic acid also are produced using hydrogen peroxide.
 Hydrogen peroxide has been used for creating organic peroxide-based explosives, such as acetone peroxide.
 It is used as an initiator in polymerizations.
 Hydrogen peroxide reacts with certain di-esters, such as phenyl oxalate ester (cyalume), to produce chemiluminescence; this application is most commonly encountered in the form of glow sticks.

-Production of inorganic peroxides edit
+Production of inorganic peroxides

 The reaction with borax leads to sodium perborate, a bleach used in laundry detergents:

-Sewage treatment edit
+Sewage treatment

 Hydrogen peroxide is used in certain waste-water treatment processes to remove organic impurities.
 In advanced oxidation processing, the Fenton reaction[62][63] gives the highly reactive hydroxyl radical (•OH).
 This degrades organic compounds, including those that are ordinarily robust, such as aromatic or halogenated compounds.[64]
 It can also oxidize sulfur-based compounds present in the waste; which is beneficial as it generally reduces their odour.[65]

-Disinfectant edit
+Disinfectant

-Hydrogen peroxide may be used for the sterilization of various surfaces,[65] including surgical tools,[66] and may be deployed as a vapour (VHP) for room sterilization.[67]
-H2O2 demonstrates broad-spectrum efficacy against viruses, bacteria, yeasts, and bacterial spores.[68][69]
-In general, greater activity is seen against Gram-positive than Gram-negative bacteria; however, the presence of catalase or other peroxidases in these organisms may increase tolerance in the presence of lower concentrations.[70]
-Lower levels of concentration (3%) will work against most spores; higher concentrations (7 to 30%) and longer contact times will improve sporicidal activity.[69][71]
+Hydrogen peroxide may be used for the sterilization of various surfaces,[66] including surgical instruments,[67] and may be deployed as a vapour (VHP) for room sterilization.[68]
+H2O2 demonstrates broad-spectrum efficacy against viruses, bacteria, yeasts, and bacterial spores.[69][70]
+In general, greater activity is seen against Gram-positive than Gram-negative bacteria; however, the presence of catalase or other peroxidases in these organisms may increase tolerance in the presence of lower concentrations.[71]
+Lower levels of concentration (3%) will work against most spores; higher concentrations (7 to 30%) and longer contact times will improve sporicidal activity.[70][72]

 Hydrogen peroxide is seen as an environmentally safe alternative to chlorine-based bleaches, as it degrades to form oxygen and water and it is generally recognized as safe as an antimicrobial agent by the U.S. Food and Drug Administration (FDA).[73]

-Propellant edit
+Propellant

-Rocket-belt hydrogen-peroxide propulsion system used in a jet pack
+Rocket-belt hydrogen peroxide propulsion system used in a jet pack

 High-concentration H2O2 is referred to as "high-test peroxide" (HTP).
-It can be used either as a monopropellant (not mixed with fuel) or as the oxidizer component of a bipropellant rocket.
+It can be used as either a monopropellant (not mixed with fuel) or the oxidizer component of a bipropellant rocket.
 Use as a monopropellant takes advantage of the decomposition of 70–98% concentration hydrogen peroxide into steam and oxygen.
 The propellant is pumped into a reaction chamber, where a catalyst, usually a silver or platinum screen, triggers decomposition, producing steam at over 600 °C (1,100 °F), which is expelled through a nozzle, generating thrust.
 H2O2 monopropellant produces a maximal specific impulse (Isp) of 161 s (1.6 kN·s/kg).
 Peroxide was the first major monopropellant adopted for use in rocket applications.
-Hydrazine eventually replaced hydrogen-peroxide monopropellant thruster applications primarily because of a 25% increase in the vacuum specific impulse.[73]
-Hydrazine (toxic) and hydrogen peroxide (less-toxic [ACGIH TLV 0.01 and 1 ppm respectively]) are the only two monopropellants (other than cold gases) to have been widely adopted and utilized for propulsion and power applications.[citation needed] The Bell Rocket Belt, reaction control systems for X-1, X-15, Centaur, Mercury, Little Joe, as well as the turbo-pump gas generators for X-1, X-15, Jupiter, Redstone and Viking used hydrogen peroxide as a monopropellant.[74]
+Hydrazine eventually replaced hydrogen peroxide monopropellant thruster applications primarily because of a 25% increase in the vacuum specific impulse.[74]
+Hydrazine (toxic) and hydrogen peroxide (less toxic [ACGIH TLV 0.01 and 1 ppm respectively]) are the only two monopropellants (other than cold gases) to have been widely adopted and utilized for propulsion and power applications.[citation needed] The Bell Rocket Belt, reaction control systems for X-1, X-15, Centaur, Mercury, Little Joe, as well as the turbo-pump gas generators for X-1, X-15, Jupiter, Redstone and Viking used hydrogen peroxide as a monopropellant.[75]
 The RD-107 engines (used from 1957 to present) in the R-7 series of rockets decompose hydrogen peroxide to power the turbopumps.

 In bipropellant applications, H2O2 is decomposed to oxidize a burning fuel.
 Specific impulses as high as 350 s (3.5 kN·s/kg) can be achieved, depending on the fuel.
-Peroxide used as an oxidizer gives a somewhat lower Isp than liquid oxygen, but is dense, storable, non-cryogenic and can be more easily used to drive gas turbines to give high pressures using an efficient closed cycle.
+Peroxide used as an oxidizer gives a somewhat lower Isp than liquid oxygen but is dense, storable, and non-cryogenic and can be more easily used to drive gas turbines to give high pressures using an efficient closed cycle.
 It may also be used for regenerative cooling of rocket engines.
-Peroxide was used very successfully as an oxidizer in World War II German rocket motors (e.g. T-Stoff, containing oxyquinoline stabilizer, for both the Walter HWK 109-500 Starthilfe RATO externally podded monopropellant booster system, and for the Walter HWK 109-509 rocket motor series used for the Me 163B), most often used with C-Stoff in a self-igniting hypergolic combination, and for the low-cost British Black Knight and Black Arrow launchers.
-Presently, HTP is used on ILR-33 AMBER[75] and Nucleus[76] suborbital rockets.
+Peroxide was used very successfully as an oxidizer in World War II German rocket motors (e.g., T-Stoff, containing oxyquinoline stabilizer, for both the Walter HWK 109-500 Starthilfe RATO externally podded monopropellant booster system and the Walter HWK 109-509 rocket motor series used for the Me 163B), most often used with C-Stoff in a self-igniting hypergolic combination, and for the low-cost British Black Knight and Black Arrow launchers.
+Presently, HTP is used on ILR-33 AMBER[76] and Nucleus[77] suborbital rockets.

 In the 1940s and 1950s, the Hellmuth Walter KG–conceived turbine used hydrogen peroxide for use in submarines while submerged; it was found to be too noisy and require too much maintenance compared to diesel-electric power systems.
 Some torpedoes used hydrogen peroxide as oxidizer or propellant.
-Operator error in the use of hydrogen-peroxide torpedoes was named as possible causes for the sinking of HMS Sidon and the Russian submarine Kursk.[77]
+Operator error in the use of hydrogen peroxide torpedoes was named as possible causes for the sinking of HMS Sidon and the Russian submarine Kursk.[78]
 SAAB Underwater Systems is manufacturing the Torpedo 2000.
-This torpedo, used by the Swedish Navy, is powered by a piston engine propelled by HTP as an oxidizer and kerosene as a fuel in a bipropellant system.[78][79]
+This torpedo, used by the Swedish Navy, is powered by a piston engine propelled by HTP as an oxidizer and kerosene as a fuel in a bipropellant system.[79][80]

-Household use edit
+Household use

 Contact lenses soaking in a 3% hydrogen peroxide-based solution.
 The case includes a catalytic disc which neutralises the hydrogen peroxide over time.